 Civic Engagement Scholars

-The Civic Engagement Scholars Program is a project coordinated by the Center for Civic Engagement & Learning and endorsed by Case Western Reserve University President Barbara R. Snyder.
+The Civic Engagement Scholars Program is coordinated by the Center for Civic Engagement & Learning and endorsed by Case Western Reserve University President Barbara R. Snyder.
 This initiative is designed to promote student involvement in the Cleveland community and beyond through significant and meaningful service.

-Civic Engagement Scholars Program Goals:
+Civic Engagement Scholars Program Goals

 - To create an experiential learning program that promotes active citizenship and allows students to develop a deeper understanding of community issues